U.K. election: Exit polls show hung parliament, no party has enough seats

 The second largest seat winner, according to the exit polls, will be the Labour Party, lead by socialist Jeremy Corbyn, with a predicted 266 seats.

-If correct, the Labour party could wield enormous power as the Conservatives will have to negotiate with them — and possibly renege on key party policies.
+If correct, the Labour party could wield enormous power as the Conservatives could have to negotiate with them — and possibly renege on key party policies.

+The result for Labour would represent a stunning victory for Corbyn, who was described as "unelectable" when he became party leader in 2015.
+Corbyn, 68, has been depicted as a socialist outsider as well as a hardliner who cozies up to terrorists.

+The resignation of two-thirds of his "shadow" Cabinet over one weekend last summer was followed by a no-confidence vote by his party's lawmakers.
+But Corbyn survived the revolt thanks to his popularity with the grassroots of the Labour Party.

 Another potentially key lawmaker is Nicola Sturgeon, the leader of the Scottish National Party (SNP), which, if the polls are correct, would be the third largest party in Britain with 34 seats — despite only operating in Scotland.